sunpnwt12/feedback-prize-ell/note.md

     - CV is not bad comparing to the other architectures.
     - It did not contribute to ensembled models, perhaps, because it did not introduce any diversities.

-- After trained and tried many models, this should be final submission modelS (**SELECTED**)
+- after trained and tried many models, this should be final submission models (**selected**)
     - it comprised of 14 models, 5 different architectures.
         - **deberta-v3-base 3 seeds (42, 12, 0)**
             - 42 and 12 are pseudo-labels 1 round trained models
         - **deberta-v3-large 3 seeds (42, 12, 0)**
-            - this seed 0 is a little bit unique from others, since I accidently spilted thte data with one-hot encoded (the mentioned fix one)
+            - this seed 0 is a little bit unique from others, since i accidently spilted thte data with one-hot encoded (the mentioned fix one)
         - **deberta-v3-large 2 seeds (42, 12)**
             - these models are pseudo-labels 1 round trained models
             - mixed them with the original one as it imporved the score